wolfoerster/SmartLogging/README.md

 ***Fatal (5)***: Logs that describe an unrecoverable application or system crash, or a catastrophic failure that requires immediate attention.

-***None (6)***: Logs with this priority will be written to disk in any case.
-This level should not be used in production code.
-It is but being used when the LogWriter starts working and logs the first message "Start logging".

 ### Usage
 You will use a single SmartLogger in each class which has to create log entries.